On Ground Works Program

 The devolved grant scheme has completed 190,000 hectares of on-ground works in 12 years of operation.
 Landholders can access a wide range of incentives to assist with projects on their properties.
 Incentives are based on a sound cost-sharing framework determined by a benefit cost analysis.
 All works are subject to an agreement with strict guidelines including maintenance periods.
 Payments are only made following a successful inspection of completed works.

 Works eligible for funding under the 2014 incentive scheme include:

-- Protection & enhancement of remnant native vegetation
+- Protection and enhancement of remnant native vegetation.

 Priority Issues in the Coorong & Tatiara District

 The Local Action Plan has worked closely with the community to identify our priority issues, develop a range of recommended land management options and implement these on the ground.
 Alone, no single landholder can solve these problems but with a district wide effort, a range of practical options suitable for all areas and enterprises and the support of the Local Action Plan, we can make a real difference.
 The Local Action Plan provides financial and technical assistance to landholders in the Coorong and Tatiara District for projects which address priority issues.

 When land is managed unsuitably the rate of wind erosion is increased.
 Windblown sands can damage crops, bury young plants, cause nutrient loss, bury fences and causes significant changes to the landscape.
 The off-site impacts include reduced air and water quality, sedimentation of rivers and dams, distribution to electricity supply and changed in the global climate.

 The most effective way of controlling wind erosion in our area is by maintaining and improving ground cover, stabilising sandhills and blowouts, clay spreading and fencing off affected areas.